-The operating subsidiaries of the Company which are regulated by the Financial Conduct Authority (FCA) in the United Kingdom (including Canaccord Genuity Limited, Canaccord Genuity Wealth Limited, Canaccord Genuity Asset Management Limited and CG Wealth Planning Limited) must comply with the FCA's MIFIDPRU Remuneration Code.
+Certain operating subsidiaries of the Company which are regulated by the Financial Conduct Authority (FCA) in the United Kingdom must comply with the FCA's MIFIDPRU Remuneration Code.
 Each firm has adopted a written remuneration policy which is administered by its Remuneration Committee.